PVKEVIN/study-of-basic-gates/README.md

 Program for logic gates and verify its truth table in quartus using Verilog programming

+ Developed by:
+ Name: P.Kevin
- Developed by: Name: P .
-Kevin  RegisterNumber: 24901145
+ RegisterNumber: 24901145

 **Logic symbol & Truthtable**